During my consulting career, I’ve heard the following phrases too many times to count:

 Stop the status and progress reporting!
 Instead, have attendees review status reports ahead of time and focus sessions on generating ideas, solving problems, and making decisions.

 As you create the agenda, decide what output you want from each session and plan for how to capture key issues, ideas, resources, outcomes, and action steps from each session.
-This will make documenting the retreat much easier.
+This will make documenting the retreat much easier and create a solid sample board retreat agenda.

 Consider supporting materials, resources, and preparatory work that is going to help your board members stay focused and digest information.
 Make sure participants have the agenda, materials, and instructions at least one week before the retreat.
 Communicate with board members throughout the planning process to answer questions, remind them about pre-work, and help them with logistics.